stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 +++

 [Copier](https://copier.readthedocs.io/en/stable/) enables you to continuously update software projects from sets of templates, so that you can maintain consistent configurations across many projects.
+The projects can receive files from multiple templates, which means that each of your templates only needs to provide a specific capability.

 ## How It Works